Friedrich Everling

 Friedrich Wilhelm Everling (5 September 1891 – 17 April 1958) was a German lawyer, judge, writer, and politician of the German National People's Party (DNVP).
 He served as a deputy in the German Reichstag from 1924 to 1945.
 After the end of the Second World War, he emigrated from Germany to France where he published novels under the pseudonym Schlehdorn (Blackthorn).

 Early life

 Friedrich Everling was born at Sankt Goar, the son of the theologian and politician Otto Everling (1864–1945).
-After attending Volksschule and Gymnasium in Krefeld and Halle (Saale), he studied law and political science at the universities of Jena, Munich, Bonn, and Halle through 1911.
+After attending Volksschule and Gymnasium in Krefeld and Halle (Saale), he studied law and political science at the University of Jena, the Ludwig-Maximilians-Universität München, the University of Bonn, and the University of Halle through 1911.
 In 1913, he passed the first state examination in law.
 On 8 August 1914, he received his Doctor of Law degree from Halle with a thesis on the subject of "The Prussian Official Oath."
 He subsequently entered the service of the foreign office as a Referendar (apprentice lawyer).
 In 1914, Everling volunteered for military service as a Fahnenjunker (officer cadet) and fought in the First World War.
 He passed the second state law examination in 1918 after his discharge from the military.